Cosmic Duality and Statefinder Diagnosis of Spinor Quintom

-For an extending investigation, we take $V=V_{0}[(\bar\psi\psi-b)^{2}\bar\psi\psi+c]$, which can realize a picture across $w=-1$ twice, for discussion.
-In Fig. \ref{Fig:fig3}, one can see its dual model that evolves from its symmetrical side with respect to -1 and crosses -1 two times and ultimately approaches to the cosmological constant boundary when $t\rightarrow+\infty$.
+For an extended investigation, we take $V=V_{0}[(\bar\psi\psi-b)^{2}\bar\psi\psi+c]$, which can realize a picture across $w=-1$ twice.
+In Fig. \ref{Fig:fig3}, we can see that this dual model evolves from below $-1$ and crosses $-1$ twice, and later to below $-1$ again.
+Ultimately, it approaches to the cosmological constant boundary when $t\rightarrow+\infty$.

-From the above analysis, we may investigate the connections among different periods or phases of our universe with the help of this character.
-As is known that with different type of dark energy, the fate of the universe will be different.
-Our study in this section helps understand the properties of various dark energy models and their connections to the evolution and the fate of the Universe.
-Moreover, the past and future properties can be understood by studying the above characters.
-One application of combining these properties together is Quintom-like bouncing cosmology, which has been intensively studied in Refs. \cite{Cai:2007qw, Cai:2007zv, Cai:2008ed}.
-In the meanwhile, we also realize three additional Quitom models.
+From the above analysis, we investigate the connections among different models and evolutionary trajectories of our universe with the help of this characteristic.
+It is known that under different kinds of model of evolution, the fate of the universe will be different.
+Our study in this section helps us understand the properties of various DE models and their connections to the evolution and the fate of the Universe.
+Moreover, the past and future properties can be understood by studying the above characteristics.
+One application to combine these properties together is Quintom-like bouncing cosmology, which has been intensively studied in Refs. \cite{Cai:2007qw, Cai:2007zv, Cai:2008ed}.
+In the meantime, we also realize three more Quitom models through the dual transformation.